open-mmlab/mmdeploy/docs/en/01-how-to-build/snpe.md

   - Some cheap cables can only charge and cannot transmit data
   - or the "developer mode" of the phone is not turned on
 - If you need to compile the binary by self, please refer to [NDK Cross Compiling snpe Inference Service](../appendix/cross_build_snpe_service.md)
+- If a `segmentation fault` occurs when listening on a port, it may be because:
+  - The port number is already occupied, use another port

 ## 2. Build mmdeploy